yuan-energy/wave_propagation/Readme.md

 ## Wave Propagation in C++
-This is an implementation of 1D wave propagation in C++.
+This is an implementation of 1D and 3x1D wave propagation in C++.

 #### Explanation
 The wave field class builds a wave field according to the input motions and the soil profile properties.